asafalima/guice-websocket/README.md

 #guice-websocket

-Websockets using Embedded Jetty and Guice
+Example project demonstrating how to integrate Websocket on top of Jetty with Guice support

 ![Main Screen](/screenshots/chat-view.png?raw=true "Chat View")